 Children over 13 years are both physically and mentally immature and still very much developing.
 Serious thought must be given as to whether any child between the ages of 13 and 16 should be allowed to drive even a low powered tractor.
 If they are allowed to drive low powered tractors they must:

-2. Have the physical capability of driving the machine
+- have the physical capability to drive the machine

-5. Never drive when other people are close by
+- never drive when other people are close by.

 At age 16 a person with a category F licence is restricted to driving an agricultural tractor with a maximum width of 2.45m.
 This width restriction applies to both the tractor and the trailer with either a single axle or close coupled double axle.

 Children aged 17 can drive on roads with a Cat B driving licence with no restrictions.